 For most of my career I worked as a newspaper reporter and editor, primarily at two family-owned New Hampshire newspapers: the Valley News and the Concord Monitor.
 I spent a stint in between at what is now the Tampa Bay Times.
 I was fortunate — all three were terrific newspapers with high standards and talented staffs.

 During a year’s fellowship at Harvard as a Nieman Fellow, in 2002-03, I developed an interest in helping local newspapers meet the emerging crisis of the Internet.
 In time this led to stints as publisher at the Valley News and the Monitor — and eventually a combination of frustration and failure that led me away from newspapers to a digital startup.

-I now work for a digital startup called Subtext Media, a small Vermont-based company with big ideas about a new kind of local news and information website.
-In a time of fundamental change, we’re taking a fundamentally different approach.
+For the next five years I worked for what’s now called Herecast, a small Vermont-based company with big ideas about a new kind of local news and information website.
+In a time of fundamental change, Herecast took a fundamentally different approach.
 Whether it will succeed remains an open question.
 I hope so.